furudean/lambda-response-template/README.md

 ## Why

-Setting up service-wide headers can quicky add clutter.
-I wanted to simplify this process by creating a minimal module which allows you to set the headers only once, but use multiple times across your function code.
+When developing large applications you often work across multiple repositories.
+I found myself following the same pattern of creating a factory in each repository every time I wanted set standards for a lambda's output.
+Without a centralized way to do this, you you often tend to make mistakes for the less common, and less tested code paths - aws-lambda-reply is my effort to try and minimize this lazyness by forcing you to write outputs that follow a standard format.

 ## Usage

-Set up LambdaReply with your defaults:
+Set up aws-lambda-reply with your defaults:

 ```javascript
 import { LambdaReply } from 'aws-lambda-reply';